jonboiser/elm-stats/README.md

 * linearRegressionLine
 * ckmeans

+### Stat.Util

-### Stat.Util: Utility functions that don't fit in the other modules.
+Utility functions that don't fit in the other modules.

 * chunk